-The majority of children with additional or special educational needs will not require special resources or enhanced staffing to be successfully included in a setting because most providers will meet the additional needs of their children very well.
+The majority of children with additional or special educational needs will not require special resources or enhanced staffing to be successfully included in a setting.
+Most providers will meet the additional needs of their children very well.

 For guidance on the expectations of Universal Inclusive Practice in Early Years settings refer to Chapter 3 of the SEN and Disability in the Early Years Toolkit (Council For Disabled Children).